-Praised for “a genuine and deeply satisfying sound” (The WholeNote), Canadian mezzo-soprano Lyndsay Promane has been described as an artist with “an arresting presence on the opera stage, and a thoughtful concert artist” (Schmopera).
+Praised for “a genuine and deeply satisfying sound” (The WholeNote), Canadian mezzo-soprano Lyndsay Promane (she/her) has been described as a “top-notch performer” (Opera Canada) with “an arresting presence on the opera stage, and a thoughtful concert artist” (Schmopera).
 Most recently, Lyndsay is a Dora Mavor Moore Award-winning artist for Outstanding Performance by an Ensemble.
-She is a winner of the 2018 Symphony on the Bay Young Artists’ Competition, second prize winner of the Toronto Mozart Competition, and a finalist in the Atelier Lyrique de l’Opéra de Montréal National Auditions.
+She is a winner of the Symphony on the Bay Young Artists’ Competition, second prize winner of the Toronto Mozart Competition, and a finalist in the Atelier Lyrique de l’Opéra de Montréal National Auditions.

 Opera highlights include Baba of Menotti’s The Medium; Hänsel of Humperdinck’s Hänsel und Gretel (UofT Opera); Larina of Eugene Onegin (Muskoka Chautauqua); Poppet of Paul Bunyan (UofT Opera); The Lady with the Hat Box and the Foreign Singer of Argento’s Postcard from Morocco (UofT Opera); Endimione of Cavalli’s La Calisto (Centre for Opera Studies in Italy); and Little Buttercup of Gilbert and Sullivan’s HMS Pinafore (UofT Opera).
 Lyndsay has been a member of the Canadian Opera Company Chorus since the 2018/2019 season.